Protocol

 HASH

 Request the current hash identifiers for any known configuration blocks of a single mKTL store.
-If no store name is specified, all available hash identifiers will be returned, for all known stores.
+All available hash identifiers, for all known stores, will be returned if no store name is specified in the target field.
 An error will be returned if a store is requested and the responding daemon does not have a cached configuration for that store.

 The hash is 32 hexadecimal integers.
-The actual hash format is not significant, as long as the source of authority is consistent about which hash format it uses, and the format can be bounded to 32 hexadecimal integers.
+The actual hash format is not significant, as long as the source of authority is consistent about which hash format it uses, and the format can be transmitted as 32 hexadecimal integers.

 'uuid2': 0x983ae10f...},